 Why are people going to the app stores to express their thoughts on issues that fall outside of your app?
 Perhaps they don’t have another method to communicate with you.
 If people feel like nobody is listening, leaving an off-topic app store review may be the only outlet to voice their frustration, which is a lose-lose for both the company and the customer.

-Shameless plug: You can easily turn your app into a communication channel through Message Center, Apptentive’s two-way messaging product.
+Shameless plug: You can easily turn your app into a communication channel through Message Center, Alchemer Mobile (formerly Apptentive)’s two-way messaging product.
 Message Center helps you gather feedback, solve customer problems, and stay on the pulse of customer sentiment, without being disruptive or sending customers directly to the app stores.

 3. Proactively communicate with customers inside your app